SumoLogic/sumologic-aws-lambda/cloudwatchlogs-with-dlq/Readme.md

 ```
   npm run build
 ```
-Upload the generated dlqprocessor.zip in S3 bucket(don't forget to change bucket name and key in cloudformation template)
+Upload the generated cloudwatchlogs-with-dlq.zip in S3 bucket(don't forget to change bucket name and key in cloudformation template)

 Running the test cases